Irsa-Shapouri/Eve/README.md

 # Eve Voise Assistant
-A Personal Assistant for Linux, MacOS and Windows using python
+A Personal Assistant for Linux and Windows using python

 ## Installation
 Python 3.9 is required to run PyPI Notifier.Install requirements: